Review of Nelson's analysis of Bell's theorem: Introduction

 In his first publication on that topic, Bell wrote: ``If hidden parameters would be added to quantum mechanics, there must be a mechanism, whereby the setting of one measuring device can influence another spatially separated device'' and the signal involved has to ``propagate instantaneously'' \cite{Bell2}.
 However, Bell's first contribution underwent several modifications.
 Over the years, more and more instructive proofs of his inequality were constructed by him and others.
 A collection of all of Bell's fundamental articles can be found in \cite{Bell}.
 Finally in $1969$, Clauser, Holt, Shimony and Horne (CHSH) brought the inequality of Bell into a form suitable for experimental investigation \cite{HoltHorneClauserShimony}.

-In $1985$, Nelson tried to analyse Bell's theorem with full mathematical rigour.
-The result of his analysis was that Bell's definition of ``locally causal'', which is the starting point to derive Bell's inequality, could be divided into two separate conditions.
-Both were necessary to derive the inequality, but only one of them has to hold if in a hidden variable theory an outcome depends on changes made at a spatially separated location.
+In $1985$, Nelson tried to analyse Bell's theorem with full mathematical rigor.
+One result of his analysis was that Bell's work in \cite{Bell2} and \cite{Bell3} basically described two separate theorems.
+According to Faris \cite{Far}, Bell's earliest work \cite{Bell2} implies that Bell's inequality can be derived without any hidden parameters or locality assumption, if one just requires that the measurement devices are unable to modify the outcomes and correlations at all (i.e if purely local influences of the devices are excluded, too).
+Bell's later work from \cite{Bell3} uses a definition of ``local causality'' of a theory as a starting point to derive Bell's inequality.
+Nelson found that this ``local causality'' assumption could be divided into two separate conditions.
+Both conditions are necessary to derive the inequality, but only one of them has to hold if in a stochastic hidden variable theory an outcome depends on measurements made at a spatially separated location.
 Nelson published his result twice \cite{Ne3,Ne4}.
 (However, a small correction was added later \cite{Ne5}, in order to make Nelson's theorem compatible with Mermin's presentation \cite{Mer1}.)
-Furthermore, there are studies from other mathematicians, for example \cite{Far}, which give further insightful analysis of Nelson's work.
+Furthermore, there are studies from other mathematicians, for example Faris \cite{Far}, which give further insightful analysis of Nelson's work.
 Unfortunately, Nelson's articles on Bell's inequality got almost overlooked by physicists.
-The reason for this might be that Nelson found his own interpretation of quantum mechanics \cite{Ne1,Ne2} to be at variance with the requirements of his theorem for a model without instantaneous signalling effects.
+The reason for this might be that Nelson found his own interpretation of quantum mechanics \cite{Ne1,Ne2} to be at variance with the requirements of his theorem for a model without instantaneous signaling effects.

-This article is organised as follows: In section $2$, we review Nelson's contribution towards a mathematically rigorous understanding of Bell's inequality.
+This article is organized as follows: In section 2, we review Nelson's contribution towards a mathematically rigorous understanding of Bell's inequality.
+In section 3 we analyze the consequences of one assumption that is necessary to derive Bell's theorem.
+In section 4, the relationship between Bell's theorem and the so called Strong Free Will theorem of Conway and Kochen\cite{Freewill} is elucidated.
+Section 5 analyzes the original articles of Bell.
+Following an article of Faris \cite{Far}, we show that Bell's work in fact describes two separate theorems.
+It is described where Bell implicitely makes the various locality assumptions that Nelson has shown to be necessary for deriving Bell's inequality.
+The article closes with section 6 by analyzing the relation between the reality criteria of EPR and the locality assumptions that are necessary to derive Bell's inequality.
 The article will need some understanding of mathematical probability theory.
-For a general introduction to this theory, see \cite{probab1,probab2,probab3,probab4}.
+For a general introduction to this theory, see \cite{probab1,probab2,probab3,probab4,Far}.